ToniKroosome/LocalReviewApp-Draft-3/README.md

 ```

 Set `STRIPE_SECRET_KEY` in your environment with your Stripe test secret key.
 The frontend expects the server at `http://localhost:4242`.

 # LocalReviewApp-Draft-3

+## Generating PromptPay QR Codes

+Visit `/pay?recipient=YOUR_ID&amount=100.50` while the server is running to see the QR code.